 - When you buy your ticket online you will be taken to another page asking you to enter additional options that you wish to buy, such as food.

-- After buying your ticket online, should you later changed your mind and now wished to buy Air Asia in flight meals, then go to the home page and click on 'Manage My Booking' It will take you to food selection page.
+- If initially, you did not opt for pre-booked meals and now changed your mind and decided to buy Air Asia in-flight meals, then go to the home page, click on 'Manage My Booking'.
+It will take you to the food selection page.
 You can do this up to 24 hours before your scheduled departure.

 How to Redeem Your Pre-Booked Meal

-Keep your boarding pass with you as it is proof of purchase of your pre-booked meal.
-Present it to the cabin crew when they come around to serve meal.
+Keep your boarding pass with you as it is proof of purchase of your pre-booked meals.
+Present it to the cabin crew when they come around to serve the meal.